CdTe and HgTe doped with V, Cr, and Mn -- prospects for the quantum anomalous Hall effect: Band structures without distortions and prospects for QAHE

 \section{Band structures without distortions and prospects for QAHE}

 We start by showing electronic properties of the CdTe and HgTe doped with V and Cr without taking into account the distortions produced by the structural relaxation and assuming ferromagnetic ordering of TM spins.
 The band structures obtained within the HSE approach with $a_{\text{HSE}}=0.32$ for doped CdTe and HgTe with SOC interaction included and for ferromagnetic and periodic spin arrangement in comparison to the Mn-doped CdTe and HgTe are shown in Figs.~\ref{CdTe_HSE_fat} and ~\ref{HgTe_HSE_fat}, respectively.
 In contrast to the Mn case, where $d$ states are high in the conduction band and deep in the valence band, the states derived from V and Cr $d$ levels reside close to the bottom of the conduction band and the top of the valence band.
 In accord with experimental observations for CdTe:V \cite{Selber:1999_SST}, the uppermost occupied $V$-derived donor band in Cd$_{0.875}$V$_{0.125}$Te lies in the middle of the band gap and the lowest unoccupied V-derived acceptor band near the bottom of the conduction band.
 In the case of Cd$_{0.875}$Cr$_{0.125}$Te, the occupied Cr-derived $d$ donor bands are strongly hybridized with the host valence band, whereas the Cr unoccupied acceptor band is near the bottom of the conduction band, again in accord with experimental data for CdTe:Cr \cite{Cieplak:1975_pssb}.
-A close proximity of the $d$ states to the top of the valence band results in a large magnitude of the $p$-$d$ exchange integral $\beta$ and, therefore, in a larger splitting of the topmost valence band subbands near the $\Gamma$ point of the Brillouin zone in the Cr case compared to Mn doping, the effect clearly visible in Fig.~\ref{CdTe_HSE_fat}.
-In accord with experimental results for Hg$_{1-x}$Mn$_{x}$Te, the band gap at the $\Gamma$ point in a paramagnetic phase, i.e., the distance between the centers of two split conduction subbands and four valence subbands implies normal band ordering with a gap of 0.2\,eV.
-A similar band gap is implied by our results for Hg$_{0.875}$Cr$_{0.125}$Te meaning that QWs with Cr concentrations below 10\% can show the QAHE.
-Furthermore, $\bm{k}$-dependent exchange splitting of bands leads to an overlap of the valence and conduction band states for certain $\bm{k}$ directions in TM-doped HgTe, which points to the presence of outstanding carrier transport properties in and near the topological regime in those dilute magnetic systems.
+In Fig. \ref{Zoom_HgTe}, a zoom of the bands close to the Fermi level is reported for HgTe and for HgTe doped with V, Cr, and Mn assuming a ferromagnetic ordering of the TM spins.
+The exchange splitting of the $\Gamma$ bands into six components corresponding to $\Gamma_6$ (s$_z$ = $\pm$ 1/2) and $\Gamma_8$ (j$_z$ =$\pm$ 3/2, $\pm$ 1/2) levels, is clearly seen.
+Interestingly, the subband arrangement and the magnitude of splitting differ for particular magnetic ions.
+In particular, the splitting of the $\Gamma_8$ band is seen to be larger in (Hg,V)Te and (Hg,Cr)Te compared to the (Hg,Mn)Te.
+We assign this difference to the proximity of the V and Cr $d$ levels to the top of the valence band, which enhances the $p$-$d$ hybridization and the $p$-$d$ Schrieffer-Wolff kinetic exchange, as discussed in detail in the companion paper \cite{Sliwa:2023_arXiv}.
+At the same time, the $s$-$d$ splitting of the $\Gamma_6$ band is smaller and roughly independent of the TM ion, as could be expected for the potential exchange.
+Another relevant information concerns the relative position of the $\Gamma_6$ and $\Gamma_8$ bands.
+In the case of HgTe, the band structure is inverted, i. e., the $\Gamma_6$ band is below the $\Gamma_8$ bands, which accounts for topological properties of HgTe and its quantum structures.
+According to results in Fig. \ref{Zoom_HgTe}, Cr and Mn doping shifts the $\Gamma_6$ subbands up with respect to the $\Gamma_8$ subbands, the fact already known experimentally for (Hg,Mn)Te \cite{Furdyna:1988_JAP} and (Hg,Mn)Te QWs \cite{Shamim:2020_SA}, meaning that QWs with Cr content below 10$\%$ can show topological properties.
+Furthermore, $k$-dependent exchange splitting of bands leads to an overlap of the valence and conduction band states for certain $k$ directions in TM-doped HgTe, which points to outstanding carrier transport properties in and near the topological regime in those dilute magnetic systems.
+Prospects, in the light of our results, of HgTe doped with TM ions for studies and applications of the quantum anomalous Hall effect are discussed in Sec.
+VI.